Tim Niles, a resident of Raleigh, delivered the following comments to the City Council on Tuesday, October 20, 2020.

 - Three represent District A

-- Two are past candidates for City Council
+- Three are past candidates for City Council

 - One is past President and CEO of the Greater Raleigh Chamber of Commerce